michelepatella/mmeletricarservice.it/README.md

 > - Vercel cache (cache status)
 > - Region (execution region)
 > - Duration (execution time of the function in ms)
-> - Max memory used (Peak memory consumption in MB)
+> - Max memory used (peak memory consumption in MB)
 > - Memory size (memory allocated to the function in MB)
 > - Deployment domain (deployment domain)
 > - Deployment ID (deployment identifier)